IngaMic/E-commerce/README.md

 # E-commerce

 This is a single page responsive e-commerce application supporting both user and admin routes.
-Admin can perform CRUD functions within product categories and infividual items, as well as accepting and declining orders.
+Admin can perform CRUD functions within product categories and individual items, as well as accepting and declining orders.
 Users routes are equipped with 'browse products', 'add to cart' and 'check-out' functionalities.
 Payment system relies on braintree.